ioccc-src/winner/2020/ferguson1/cannibalism.log.md

 # Extreme cannibalism in [2020 IOCCC 'Don't tread on me' Snake game](/2020/ferguson1/prog.c)

-To give an idea what cannibalism can look like (it's I believe a unique feature to any other implementation of Snake), this file shows just how extreme cannibalism can get with a long snake.
+To give an idea what cannibalism can look like (it's I believe a unique feature to any other version of Snake), this file shows just how extreme cannibalism can get with a long snake.
 I made a few changes, described below, to make it easier to distinguish what is what.

 # Examples

-In the below game dumps I have replaced the bug with `B`, the head with `H` and where it is known, the tail with `T`, in order to help distinguish where they are.
-Since the head is replaced with `H` I have noted the direction it was moving above each dump.
-Each line with a bug, the head or tail is marked with upper case text to make it easier to see.
+In the below game dumps I have replaced the bug with **`B`**, the head with **`H`** and where it is known, the tail with **`T`**, in order to help distinguish where they are.
+Since the head is replaced with **`H`** I have noted the direction it was moving above each dump as well as at the right of the line;
+each line with a bug, the head or tail is marked with upper case text at the right to make it easier to find.

 The first run I include several dumps but there isn't much information about most of them.